Lightstreamer/Lightstreamer-lib-client-swift/README.md

 ### Manually

-If you prefer not to use any of the aforementioned dependency managers, you can integrate Lightstreamer Client SDK into your project manually.
+If you prefer not to use any of the aforementioned dependency managers, you can integrate Lightstreamer Swift Client SDK into your project manually.

 - Open up Terminal, `cd` into your top-level project directory, and run the following command "if" your project is not initialized as a git repository: